sendbird/sendbird-calls-ios/README.md

 ## Handle a current call

-While a call is in progress, mute or unmute the caller’s audio using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` method(s).
-If the callee changes their audio settings, the caller is notified via the `DirectCallDelegate.didRemoteAudioSettingsChange()` delegate.
+During an ongoing call, mute or unmute the caller’s microphone using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` methods.
+If the remote user changes the audio settings, the local user will be notified via the `DirectCallDelegate.didRemoteAudioSettingsChange()` delegate method.

+The caller may start or stop video using the `directCall.startVideo()` or `directCall.stopVideo()` methods.
+If the remote user changes the video settings, the local user will be notified via the `DirectCallDelegate.didRemoteVideoSettingsChange()` listener.
+The current video device can be changed by using `directCall.selectVideoDevice(_:completionHandler)`.

 ```swift
 // mute my microphone